 As Morgan expected, the Knickerbocker was forced to shut down.
 Morgan then sat back and waited for the dust to settle so he could pick up the Knickerbocker's assets for pennies on the dollar.

 It didn't work out quite that way.
 The run on the Knickerbocker caused panic among depositors at other institutions.
-Keep in mind that a bank can't keep 100% reserves on hand sufficient to liquidate all its deposits.
-Reserves don't back the deposits.
+Keep in mind that without a central bank (and the United States didn't have a central bank, only a quasi-central bank system under the National Banking Act of 1863), a commercial bank can't keep 100% reserves on hand or on deposit at the non-existent central bank sufficient to liquidate all its deposits.
+Reserves don't back the deposits, anyway.
 Demand deposits in a commercial bank are backed by the bank's promissory notes, not cash, while savings accounts are invested in other assets, not kept in cash.
-Ordinarily a bank keeps only enough cash on hand to meet its daily transactions demand.
+Ordinarily a bank keeps only enough cash on hand, "in reserve," to meet its daily transactions demand.